MalekMansour/Killer-Invasion/Ideas.md

 5. Police:
 - Sound cues: police siren
-- If you hear police sirens but there is nothing outside the window --> Hallucination.
+- If you hear police sirens but there is nothing outside the window --> Not for you.
 If you hear police sirens and there are police cars outside the window --> The police are coming --> Log out of the dark web, turn off all the lights, and hide.

 6. Ambience:
   - Cars driving by, owl, dog barking, etc.
 7. Gamble: